All Episodes

 President Trump is not our pastor.

-Oh, I think, yeah, I mean, I don't think anybody expected a pastor in chief to quote Jerry Falwell Jr., right?
+Oh, I think, yeah, I mean, I don't think anybody expected a pastor-in-chief, to quote Jerry Falwell Jr., right?

-You know, it that's not my business.
+You know, that's not my business.

-I don't care who you are, and simply for the fact of his office and the protection that he's enjoyed and his wife supporting him.
+And simply for the fact of his office and the protection that he's enjoyed and his wife supporting him, that's why I came forward.

-She could not be my leader ever.
+She could not lead her ever.

 Well, Leslie, thanks for sharing your story.